My Depression by Wolfgang Schamber Review (UK)

-If you are searching for a book about panic attacks and insomnia, a health anxiety recovery book, or a depression recovery book based on lived experience, this title clearly aims at that space.
+If you are searching for a book about panic attacks and insomnia, a health anxiety recovery book, a derealization self-help book, or a personal depression recovery book based on lived experience, My Depression fits that search intent much better than a broad motivational read.

 Quick Verdict